OpenCageData/opencage-openapi/README.md

 ## Publishing a new file

-to "publish" copy the file manually to the `opencagedata-geocoder-app` repo into `public/openapi.yaml`
+to "publish" copy the file from `export/` manually to the `opencagedata-geocoder-app` repo into `public/openapi.yaml`